BEST CYCLING BIB SHORTS

 If you plan to do the occasional gravel ride or a longer unsupported road ride, I find it handy to have the extra space in the 7Mesh MK3 Cargo Bib Short leg pockets rather than overstuffing your jersey ones.
 But, if you’re looking strictly for road cycling bib shorts, save yourself a few dollars and go with the unpocketed MK3 Bib Short.

-You can order the men’s MK3 Bib Short for US$200 and the cargo version for $230 through this link to my top-ranked store Competitive Cyclist and at JensonUSA.
+You can order the men’s MK3 Bib Short for US$200 and the cargo version for $230 through this link to Competitive Cyclist.

 RAPHA PRO TEAM BIB SHORTS II – THE KIT EQUIVALENT OF AN ALL-AROUNDER

 When you want a wheelset that performs well on most terrain and most types of rides and is well suited for a range of serious riders, you look for an “all-arounder.”
 It wouldn’t be the ideal wheelset for alpine climbing or riding at aero-speeds or for the weekend warrior on a supervised budget.
-But for most enthusiasts doing a lot of riding in a range of situations, it would be a great first choice.
+But it would be a great first choice for most enthusiasts doing a lot of riding in a range of situations.

 The Rapha Pro Team Bib Shorts II is the cycling bib shorts equivalent of an all-arounder.
 It does most things well, suits most ride situations, and should fit many riders.
 It wouldn’t be the first pair of cycling bibs I’d reach for on a hot day or if I were doing an FTP test or if I preferred modest kit fashion.
 But for most riding and riders, especially if you are willing to spend a little extra for a signature kit brand, the Pro Team II is a good choice for a long, spirited effort.